The Black Cat (1941 film): Production

 The film was initially given a $176,000 budget with director Albert S. Rogell signing on to direct on January 22, 1941, five days before production was set to start.
-Production delays halted the beginning of the production until February 24.
-Several cast members were changed at last minute before filming began, including Paul Cavanagh as Montague Hartley which went to Basil Rathbone.
+Delays halted the beginning of the production until February 24.
+Several cast members were changed at the last minute before filming began, including Paul Cavanagh as Montague Hartley which went to Basil Rathbone.
 Production started on February 17 and finished on March 10.

 Release

 The Black Cat was released by Universal Pictures on May 2, 1941.
 The authors of the books Universal Horrors noted that the film was marketed in advertising and trailers as an all-out horror film, despite its overt comedic tone.
 The Black Cat was re-released theatrically after Paramount's success with This Gun for Hire in 1942 which also featured Alan Ladd.
 Following the release of the film, Rathbone was to be teamed with the writers Lees and Rinaldo for one more project in an Abbott and Costello comedy titled By Candlelight which did not go into development.

-The Black Cat was distributed on Blu-ray by Shout!
-Factory on December 17, 2019.
-It was released as the third volume of their "Universal Horror Collection" which included Tower of London, Man-Made Monster and Horror Island.